 The only time these people seem to approve of the female lead is when they’re talking about how attractive they think she is.

 Every time we shatter the glass ceiling the patriarchy rears its ugly head to let us know it’s threatened by strong women.
-Some people unhappy with the character of Jyn would probably say they support female equality - but they don’t realise they only want this as long as women aren’t empowered at the expense of men.
+I’m sure some people unhappy with the character of Jyn would probably claim they support female equality - but this only rings true as long as the women aren’t empowered at the expense of men.

-We are lucky the male audience doesn’t seem to be slowing down the progress of children’s television.
+Thankfully, these same detractors don’t seem to be halting the progress of children’s television.
 As someone who doesn’t have children I’ll be the first to admit I’m not in the best position to make sweeping claims about the impact (or lack thereof) of changing themes in children’s media.
 But from an outsiders perspective, the industry seems to be making large strides.

 Where I watched Woody and Buzz, Arthur, Bob the Builder, Nemo, an entire team of Mighty Ducks and countless princesses pine after princes, today’s young girls are looking up to Dora, Anna and Elsa, Peppa Pig, Dory, Zootopia’s Judy Hopps, Brave’s Merida and Inside Out’s Riley.
-There is even, finally, some representation for people of colour with the protagonists in Disney’s Princess and the Frog, Moana, The Jungle Book, Big Hero 6 and Dreamworks’ Home.
+There’s also finally some diverse representation, although there’s still a long ways to go, with People of Colour in protagonist roles in Disney’s Princess and the Frog, Moana, The Jungle Book, Big Hero 6 and Dreamworks’ Home.

-So it seems, at least on a surface level, young women growing up in the 2010s have a fair amount of female role models.
+So it seems, at least on a surface level, young women growing up in the 2010s have a fair few more female role models.

 But while this is indicative of progress, change to children’s and adult’s media shouldn’t be mutually exclusive.
-Why is it that only when we grow up people start to take beef with powerful female protagonists?
-A quick skim of the comments on the IMDb message boards for the shows and films above did not bring up any angry rants about the ~feminist agenda~ or suggestions of boycott.
+Why is it that only when we grow up people begin to develop serious problems with female protagonists?
+A quick skim of the comments on the IMDb message boards for the children’s shows and films above did not reveal any angry rants about the ~feminist agenda~ or calls for boycotts.